 How to get out of a contract:

-Yes.
-Quite often repair contracts include an option to apply a Mechanic's Lien.
+Yes, repair contracts will often include an option to apply a Mechanic's Lien.
 "In-possession" Mechanic's Liens are common.
 For example, if you drop off a ring to be repaired by a jeweler, but you don't pay or pick up the ring within a certain amount of time (they have possession of the ring).
 In this case, your jeweler will most likely sell your ring to recoup their costs.
 This option is written into the original sales contract.
 Most of us are aware of this type of lien and can and should write it into our repair contracts.